ForgottenSunnah/website/docs/truefajr.md

-# True Fajr between 12 degree & 18 degree

-__Incorrect/False Fajr time on some Ramadan calendars and Azan Apps__
+# Incorrect Fajr time on some Ramadan calendars and Azan Apps

 As-salāmu Alaykum,